BlockstreamResearch/bip-frost-dkg/README.md

 These values are the output of the DKG and therefore, cannot be derived from a seed - unlike secret keys in BIP 340 or BIP 327.
 TODO: consider mentioning that backups are not always necessary

-A `RecPedPop` backup consists of the seed and the DKG transcript.
+A `ChillDKG` backup consists of the seed and the DKG transcript.
 The seed can be reused for multiple DKGs and must be stored securely.
-On the other hand, DKG transcripts are public and allow to re-run above RecPedPop algorithms to obtain the DKG outputs.
+On the other hand, DKG transcripts are public and allow to re-run above ChillDKG algorithms to obtain the DKG outputs.

 ```python
 # Recovery requires the seed and the public transcript